golden borer

 Papaipema

 There have been three major revisions of the family Noctuidae since 2006, each placing the genus Papaipema in a different subfamily, Amphipyrinae, Hadeninae, and Noctuinae.
-All three subfamilies are currently used for this genus by various authors.
+All three subfamilies are currently used for this genus by various sources.

 Synonyms